18-Hydroxycorticosterone: Function

-18-Hydroxycorticosterone serves as an intermediate in the synthesis of aldosterone by the enzyme aldosterone synthase in the zona glomerulosa.
+18-Hydroxycorticosterone is an intermediate in the synthesis of aldosterone by the enzyme aldosterone synthase in the zona glomerulosa.
 It is also an intermediate in the biosynthesis of corticosterone.
-It spontaneously and reversibly converts to various less polar forms and derivatives, some of which serve as precursors to aldosterone or corticosterone.
+It spontaneously and reversibly converts to various less polar forms and derivatives, some of which are precursors to aldosterone or corticosterone.
 Specifically, 21-hydroxy-11,18-oxido-4-pregnene-3,20-dione (18-DAL) is hydroxylated to aldosterone in the presence of malate and NADP+ at pH 4.8, indicating that 18-DAL acts as a metabolic intermediate between 18-hydroxycorticosterone and aldosterone.
 Corticosterone is a mediate precursor in this biosynthesis pathway, with 18-hydroxycorticosterone serving as an intermediate between corticosterone and aldosterone.